yasirkula/UnityBezierSolution/.github/README.md

 - `Vector3 GetTangent( float normalizedT )`

 Tangent is calculated using the first derivative of the spline formula and gives the direction of the movement at a given point on the spline.
 Can be used to determine which direction an object on the spline should look at at a given point.

+- `Vector3 GetNormal( float normalizedT )`

+Interpolates between the end points' normal vectors.
+Note that this plugin doesn't store any intermediate data between end point pairs, so if two consecutive end points have almost the opposite tangents, then their interpolated normal vector may not be correct at some parts of the spline.
+Inserting a new end point between these two end points could resolve this issue.
+By default, all normal vectors have value (0,1,0).

 - `BezierPoint.ExtraData GetExtraData( float normalizedT )`